 Total current liabilities:

 The above numbers added together are considered the current liabilities of a business, meaning that the business is responsible for paying them within one year.

 These are the financial obligations that it takes more than a year to pay back.
 This is often a hefty number, and it doesn’t include interest.
-For example, this number reflects long term loans.
+For example, this number reflects long-term loans on things like buildings or expensive pieces of equipment.
 It should be decreasing over time as the business makes payments and lowers the principal amount of the loan.